Protected area: European Union

 Natura 2000 is a network of protected areas established by the EU across all member states.
 It is made up of Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) designated respectively under the Habitats Directive and Birds Directive.
 787767 km2 are designated as terrestrial sites and 251564 km2 as marine sites.
 Overall, 18 percent of the EU land mass is designated.

 India

 Protected areas of India include National parks, Wildlife sanctuaries, biosphere reserves, reserved and protected forests, conservation and community reserves, communal forests, private protected areas and conservation areas.

+Indonesia

+Conservation of nature in Indonesia legally refers to two main laws or Undang - Undang (UU), namely UU no. 5 of 1990 concerning Conservation of Biological Natural Resources and Ecosystems; and UU no. 41 of 1999 concerning Forestry (jo.
+UU no. 5 of 1967 concerning Basic Provisions on Forestry).
+There are over 500 protected areas in Indonesia, of which 57 National Parks and another nature and game reserves cover overall 36.1 million ha land area.
+The total protected land area represents over 18.9% of Indonesia's landmass.

+Lebanon

+Lebanon, home to one of the highest densities of floral diversity in the Mediterranean basin, hosts tree species with critical biogeographical locations (southernmost limit) on the western slopes of Mount Lebanon's mountain range and has passed laws to protect environmental sites at the national level, including nature reserves, forests, and Hima (local community-based conservation), with some of these sites having acquired one or more international designations: